 UNIQUE MUST DO: Pie Happy Hour at the Bluebonnet Cafe in Marble Falls.

 Fun Places to Visit in Texas: Dallas/Fort Worth

 Two more big cities in Texas filled with fun activities, events and food, there are more ideas of things to do here than I can list in one article.
 So we will mention just a few of our favorites from both of these cities.
 It is completely doable to visit both cities in one week and we recommend that you try.
 Dallas and Fort Worth are vastly different and offer different experiences.

 Over in Dallas, you must visit one of the most sophisticated museums in the state, the Perot Museum of Nature & Science and feel a live earthquake.
 Then check out the coolest green space, built right over the freeway, the Klyde Warren Park.
-And the neighboring city of Arlington just opened the largest indoor waterpark in Texas, Epic Waters.

 Here is a great 3-Day Itinerary for Fort Worth with Kids.

 Here are 50+ Things to Do in Dallas.

 Fun Places to Visit in Texas: Galveston